 The University has recently increased its emphasis on vocational discernment.
 The sponsoring Benedictine Sisters are available to be prayer partners for female students, who are also invited to spend a weekend living at the Annunciation Monastery.
 And for men, the new St. Joseph’s residence hall houses 30 students interested in living a virtuous life and possibly discerning a call to the priesthood.
-The hall also houses Bishop Paul Zipfel, the recently retired Bishop of Bismarck, and the diocese’s director of vocations, Fr.
-Tom Richter.
-UM has just launched a similar hall for women, St. Scholastica’s, with two Sisters living on the hall with 40 young women.
+The hall also houses Bishop Paul Zipfel, the recently retired Bishop of Bismarck, and the diocese’s new director of vocations, Fr.
+Joshua Waltz.
+UM has also launched a similar hall for women, St. Scholastica’s, with two Sisters living on the hall with 40 young women.

-UM has a mix of single-sex, coed, and apartment-style residence halls, but the respect for privacy and chastity is greater than at many other Catholic colleges.
+UM has a mix of single-sex, coed, and apartment-style residence halls—including two new apartment-style buildings for 2013-14—but the respect for privacy and chastity is greater than at many other Catholic colleges.
 Two halls are for men only (150 beds), and three are for women only (287 beds).
 Aside from the apartment-style buildings, in which men and women are separated by apartments with private kitchen and bath facilities, the only coed residence is North Hall.
 The 225-bed facility is large and L-shaped, with the men’s and women’s wings separated by doors that are locked at night.

 Residence life staff are expected to uphold the University’s Benedictine values, encouraging students to pray and to live virtuously.
 Policies expressly forbid sexual activity outside of marriage, and priests and others talk to students about moral issues including chastity.